codeforever200/react-typescript/README.md

 <b>STORE - </b>

-Store: A store is a state container which holds the application’s state.
+<b>Store:</b> A store is a state container which holds the application’s state.
 Redux can have only a single store in an application.

-Action: When an event happens inside a React component it is called an action and via a Redux function it is called a dispatch.
+<b>Actions:</b> When an event happens inside a React component it is called an action and via a Redux function it is called a dispatch.
 An action returns an object which always contains  an action type.

-Reduce: Redux calls all the reducers which then use the action type to decide which reducer method should be run.
+<b>Reducers:</b> Redux calls all the reducers which then use the action type to decide
+ which reducer method should be run.
 The reducer’s job is to update the Redux store for this action type, using any extra data that the action may have included.